 \subsection{Classic Control}

-We consider a goal-based extension of the Pendulum environment from \cite{towers2024gymnasium}, which we denote PendulumGoal.
-In addition to the physical parameters, we add a goal state as part of the context to increase the complexity of the task.
-We let $c = (g, m, l, \tau)$, where $g$ is the gravitational acceleration, $m$ is the mass, $l$ is the pendulum length, and $\tau\in [-1, 1]$ is the desired torque at the goal state, and set
+We consider a goal-based extension of the Pendulum environment \citep{towers2024gymnasium}, which we denote PendulumGoal.
+In addition to the physical parameters, we add a goal state to the context to increase the task complexity.
+We let $c = (g, m, l, \tau)$, where $g$ is the gravitational acceleration, $m$ the mass, $l$ the pendulum length, and $\tau\in [-1, 1]$ the desired torque at the goal state, and set

-where $u$ is the action and $\theta_{\text{goal}} = \sin^{-1}\left(\frac{-2\tau}{mgl}\right)$.
+where $u$ is the action and $\theta_{\text{goal}} = \sin^{-1}\left( {-2\tau}/{mgl}\right)$.
 In Figure~\ref{fig:pengoal}, we plot the evaluation results for each method as we vary $g$ and the goal torque $\tau$.
 Both CSE and LDR consistently outperform the baseline.
 In some contexts, CSE performs much better than LDR, e.g., when the goal torque is greater than $0.6$.
 We present the results of varying the other context parameters in Appendix~\ref{apndx:additional_experiments}.
 We also present additional experiments with a goal-based CartPole environment (CartGoal) in Appendix~\ref{apndx:additional_experiments}.